stephenlind/SimpleCocoaGoogleAnalytics/README.md

 * AnalyticsEvent.h
 * AnalyticsEvent.m

+Add reporting code to app launch and quit, and on relevant events.

-See the example app for how to begin reporting and send events.
+See AppDelegate.m in the example app for how to begin reporting and send events.

 ## License